Akari-11000/Web-application-durian-disease/README.md

 -------------------------------------------------------------------------------

-# durian disease Web application
+# Durian Disease Web Application
   It is a web app for durian diseases :

     Contains disease :